Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to put up more than 53 points in four of eight games this season.
+- Louisiana and its opponents have gone over the current 53-point total in four of eight games this season.

-- In 62.5% of Georgia State's games this season (5/8), the teams combined to score more than Thursday's total of 53.
+- So far this season, 62.5% of Georgia State's games (5/8) have had more combined points than Thursday's over/under of 53.

-- The combined points per game average of the two teams, 55.9, is 2.9 points above Thursday's over/under.
+- Thursday's over/under is 2.9 points lower than the two team's combined 55.9 points per game average.

 - The 49.4 combined points per game that these two squads have allowed this season are 3.6 fewer than the 53 total in this contest.

-- Ragin' Cajuns games this season feature an average total of 58.9 points, a number 5.9 points higher than Thursday's over/under.
+- The Ragin' Cajuns and their opponents have scored an average of 58.9 points per game in 2021, 5.9 more than Thursday's total.

-- The 53-point total for this game is 3.8 points below the 56.8 points per game average total in Panthers games this season.
+- The 56.8 PPG average total in Panthers games this season is 3.8 points more than this game's over/under.

 Louisiana Stats and Trends